vladkens/ghstats/readme.md

 ### Filter repos

 You can filter repos for display (and data collection).
 You can select a specific org/user or a specific list of repositories.
 This is configured via the `GHS_FILTER` environment variable.
 You can use negation in the rules to remove a specific repo or org/user using the `!` symbol.
-By default all repos show.
+By default, all repos are shown.

 _Note: Statistics on previously downloaded repos remain in database, but they are hidden from display._